 Part of you is excited at the thought of sharing a home with this wonderful guy.
-And part of you wants to make sure that you two are compatible so you can continue to enjoy a happy relationship once you are under the same roof.
+And part of you is wondering, ‘are we compatible’ so that you can continue to enjoy a happy relationship once you are under the same roof.

 So when we say it is important for a couple to be compatible, what we mean is that they should share several compatible points on the compatibility spectrum.

 Basic core values

 Some basic core values can include: